CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/catalog.md

 your solution because
 - Cortex Resources (Data Sources, Connections, and Profile Schemas) can be written locally in YAML.
 - Smaller datasets can be used for Data Sources and Connections before actual deployment.
 - Local files can be used for datasets, which need not require Secrets or authentication in general.

-(NOTE: Remote connections are supported but require setting up a secrets client).
+  **NOTE:** Remote connections are supported but require setting up a Secrets client.
 - Authentication to Cortex is not required.

 **WARNING**: The `LocalCatalog` implementation is being developed and not all methods (GraphQL endpoints) are currently